diescalo/jermit/README.md

-Programmers seeking to use the serial file transfer protocols in their applications have very few good choices that are Open Source or Free Software, especially if they write in languages other than C.  For those that do write in C: the original public domain rzsz code is a complete mess; lrzsz is better but is licensed GPL and cannot be directly incorporated into proprietary application; the various kermit implementations from the official Kermit Project are under encumbered licenses and/or make liberal of use of transport-level operating system calls and legacy C language features (needed to support as many systems as it does); and most other codebases are designed to run as standalone programs speaking to stdin/stdout.
+Programmers seeking to use the serial file transfer protocols in their applications have very few good choices that are Open Source or Free Software, especially if they are writing in languages other than C.
+For those that do write in C: the original public domain rzsz code is a complete mess; lrzsz is better but is licensed GPL and cannot be directly incorporated into proprietary application; the various kermit implementations from the official Kermit Project were under encumbered licenses for a long time (but now are BSD), and make liberal of use of transport-level operating system calls and legacy C language features (needed to support as many systems as it does); and most other codebases are designed to run as standalone programs speaking to stdin/stdout.

 Jermit is intended to provided a good baseline implementation of these protocols, in a modern environment with easy-to-read source, and